Georgetown Law Chronology

 - April 1997 – Professor John Copacino, Director of the Criminal Justice Clinic, receives the GULC annual Frank Flegal Award for Outstanding Contributions to Teaching.

 - Sex Discrimination Clinic becomes two distinct clinics: Domestic Violence Clinic, directed by Deborah Epstein, and International Women’s Human Rights Clinic, directed by Susan Deller Ross.
-This clinic will be up and running in the spring of 1999.

 - 1998 G&S productions: The Mousetrap, H.M.S.
 Pinafore, Into the Woods.

 - 1998 Honorary Degrees: Katherine Graham (President’s Medal), Mark D. Gearan

 - Georgetown Journal of Gender and the Law is proposed.
 The first Editor-in-chief is Kimberlee Ward.
 It is the “‘first and only law journal in the country specifically addressing the intersection of gender and sexuality.’”
 GLW 10/05/98, pp. 1, 4

 - First Annual Gender, Sexuality and the Law Symposium held, sponsored by Georgetown Journal of Gender and the Law.

 - Law Library Director Robert Oakley is the first administrator to receive the David J. McCarthy award.